smart-scaler/smartscaler-apps-installer/README.md

 ### Step 4: Accessing Prometheus & Grafana via NodePort

-After deploying the application stack, Prometheus and Grafana can be accessed through the exposed NodePort services using your node’s IP address.
+After deploying the application stack, Prometheus and Grafana can be accessed through the exposed NodePort services using your node's IP address.

 ### 🧾 Check Service Ports